 At that time, hepatitis C research and treatment were in their infancy.
 Standard western therapy was successful in less than 28% of those treated.
 Modeled after the lung cancer program, the Caring Ambassadors Hepatitis C Program was founded in April 1999.

 The program was founded to research hepatitis C treatment options and raise public awareness about hepatitis C.

 After Randy Dietrich established the Hepatitis C Program and learned all that he could about the disease, he began meeting with and counseling people who were dealing with similar problems.

 His concept was simple: everyone needs to give themselves the best chance and this will almost certainly include many aspects of healing.
 With this message, Randy has spent years motivating others to become ambassadors for their own health through one-on-one, face-to-face meetings.

-After helping numerous people to make their own health choices and to start their own journeys, Randy came to realize that the knowledge he had gained and the lessons he had learned during his own journey were applicable to individuals who had all sorts of long-term disease.
+After helping numerous people to make their own health choices and to start their own journeys, Randy came to realize that the knowledge he had gained and the lessons he had learned during his own journey were applicable to individuals who had all sorts of chronic health condition.

 And, with the large and ever-growing population of individuals living with challenging health conditions, he realized that he needed a format that could effectively reach a much larger audience.